Chickasaw Heritage Park

 About the Location

-The park has significant historical and cultural importance.
-It contains two Native American ceremonial mounds that were built by Paleo-Indians between 400-700 AD and 1000-1500 AD.
+What makes this park particularly interesting is its historical significance.
+The park preserves two Native American ceremonial mounds constructed by Paleo-Indians between 400-700 AD and 1000-1500 AD.

-In the early 1900s, the area was known as Jackson Mound or Jackson Mound Park.
-It was renamed by the Memphis Park Commission in 1913 to De Soto Park, before eventually becoming Chickasaw Heritage Park.
+In the early 1900s, locals knew this area as Jackson Mound or Jackson Mound Park.
+The Memphis Park Commission renamed it De Soto Park in 1913, before it eventually became the Chickasaw Heritage Park we know today.

 All Features & Facilities